-- You cannot copy to or from the command device. - The target partition must be large enough to hold the data you want to copy. - The source and target partitions must be the same revision. - You must copy a robust partition to another robust partition, and a standard partition. - The source and target partitions must not be the same partition.
+- You cannot copy to or from the command device. - The target partition must be large enough to hold the data you want to copy. - The source and target partitions must be the same revision. - You must copy a robust partition to another robust partition, and a standard partition to a standard partition. - The source and target partitions must not be the same partition.